 Among all first aid skills, cardiopulmonary resuscitation (CPR) stands out as an attainment with real life saving ability.
 The capacity to revive a person suffering from cardiac arrest is a skill worth remembering for low-frequency, high-risk emergency situations.
-At such times, CPR guidelines, as taught by Real First Aid experts, can make the difference between life and death.
+At such times, CPR guidelines, as taught by Real Response experts, can make the difference between life and death.
 The life-saving and life-changing CPR attainments are learnt in only a few hours, using simulation training to ensure CPR steps and guidelines are recollected when they are needed most.

 As a dedicated CPR course, Provide CPR (HLTAID001) offers tremendous rewards and is an ideal starting point for further first aid training.
-CPR is a foundational first aid skill known to save lives every day, and one that Real First Aid instructors are eager to impart.
+CPR is a foundational first aid skill known to save lives every day, and one that Real Response instructors are eager to impart.
 With the addition of CPR training for even a small percentage of society, every Australian workplace, school, and community space can have an on-site first aid presence ready to respond whenever an emergency arises.

 What Practical and Theory Does the CPR Course Cover?

 For example, CPR guidelines can recommend chest compressions-only CPR in some cases, whereas the addition of rescue breaths is often preferable.
 Compressions and breaths are vital, yet incomplete, sustaining life-symptoms until an automated external defibrillator (AED) is used to assist heart function.
-Any uncertainty regarding CPR guidelines is removed at Real First Aid, combining the best of holistic biology and technological innovation for the benefit of every student.
+Any uncertainty regarding CPR guidelines is removed at Real Response, combining the best of holistic biology and technological innovation for the benefit of every student.

 Every type of CPR has specific guidelines that need to be followed for maximum life-saving potential.
 Some prominent CPR guidelines are as follows: